 You have seen sourdough bread listed on many sandwich boards, in the grocery store, and at the local bakers.
 How does it differ from other loaves of bread?
-It’s definitely more flavourful than most yeast bread’s yet some people believe that it is much healthier.
+It’s definitely more flavourful than most yeast bread, yet some people believe it is much healthier.
 So is sourdough bread really healthier for you, and what are the sourdough health benefits when it comes to eating it?

 What is sourdough bread?

 Sourdough is a live culture of naturally fermented flour used to leaven bread that’s been around for ages.
 Believed to have been created in 1500 BC, which means it is thousands of years old!
 It is one of the oldest known fermentation processes.
 Sourdough levains were in widespread use across the globe until they were largely replaced in the 1800s by baker’s yeast.

 You will find that baker’s yeast is used most often in loaves of bread to provide the rise.
 However, wild cultured yeasts are used when making sourdough bread.
 These wild yeasts combine with natural bacteria to ferment the sugars found in the flour to produce Co2.